go-to-k/cls3/README.md

 You can use cls3 in GitHub Actions Workflow.

-The "quiet" allows you to hive live display of number of deletions (**default: true in GitHub Actions ONLY**).
+The `quiet` allows you to hive live display of number of deletions (**default: true in GitHub Actions ONLY**).

-Basically, you do not need to specify a "region" parameter, since you can delete buckets across regions.
+Basically, you do not need to specify a `region` parameter, since you can delete buckets across regions.
 However, in Directory Buckets mode (`directory-buckets-mode`) for S3 Express One Zone, the region must be specified.
 This mode cannot be used across regions.